Tropical Storm Delta (2005): Meteorological history

-As Delta accelerated to the northeast towards the Canary Islands, it intensified again, reaching a second peak of just under hurricane strength on November 27.
+Delta then accelerated to the northeast on 27 November, towards the Canary Islands.
+As it did, the system intensified again, reaching a second peak of just under hurricane strength.
 In post-storm analysis, the NHC noted that there was a possibility that Delta had briefly reached hurricane strength that day; however, the data was not conclusive enough to justify an upgrade to hurricane status.
-On November 28, as it neared the Canary Islands Tropical Storm Delta lost its tropical characteristics.
+On 28 November, as it neared the Canary Islands Tropical Storm Delta lost its tropical characteristics.
 The extratropical storm, which maintained winds of near-hurricane strength, passed about 105 mi north of the islands that night.
-The storm moved over Morocco early on November 29 and rapidly weakened overland, dissipating late that day over northwestern Algeria.
+The storm moved over Morocco early on 29 November and rapidly weakened overland, dissipating late that day over northwestern Algeria.

 Preparations and impact

 Tropical Storm Delta's arrival in the Canary Islands was described as a "historic" event.
 Tropical cyclones there are extremely rare and the islands had no tropical warning systems in place.
 The government issued a general emergency advisory and advised citizens to stay indoors.
 Tenerife North Airport was closed, stranding hundreds of passengers for the duration of the storm.
 The Education Board of the Canary Islands Government suspended Tuesday classes for all non-university schools for 320,000 students.
 The shipping company Fred Olsen suspended services linking the islands of Tenerife and La Palma and La Gomera.
 On the island of El Hierro the exposed road to Sabinosa Health Center was closed as a precaution.

 Delta caused considerable damage in the Canary Islands.
 The storm claimed nineteen lives and caused a total of €312 million ($364 million 2005 US dollars) damage throughout the archipelago.
 Eighteen died when a boat sank off the Canary Islands; twelve of the bodies were never found.
 The nineteenth man was killed when while trying to repair his roof during the storm; winds threw him from his ladder.
 The islands of Tenerife and La Palma were hardest hit, with many uprooted trees and landslides reported.
-The peak gust recorded at La Palma was 152 km/h, and at Tenerife the maximum gust was 147 km/h.
+The peak gust recorded at La Palma was 152 km/h, and at North Tenerife the maximum gust was 147 km/h.
 Some patients at Tenerife's University Hospital were evacuated to a safer part of the building when paneling from the hospital's heliport was torn free and smashed some of the building's windows.
 Off Santa Cruz's southern quay a tug boat broke its ties, collided with another vessel, and sank.
 Passengers at Tenerife North Airport, who were stranded when their flights canceled, witnessed parts of the new international terminal's roof tear off in the wind.
 In La Palma a falling palm tree, trunk snapped by the wind, injured the leg of a German tourist.
 Many palm trees along the Avenida Marítima were also blown down.
 The storms winds blew out windows and collapsed cornices, although other structural damage was minimal.
 Metal plates that had been used to board up buildings were strewn all over the island.